 It’s important that your System Administrators are required to use MFA.
 It’s also highly recommended that you do not enable Single Sign-On (SSO) for your System Administrators.
 In the event that your SSO configuration, authentication, or verification is unsuccessful, you’ll lose access to your org and will need Salesforce intervention.

 To keep your System Administrator accounts secure while maintaining access, implementing MFA is the only option.

 - Detail the steps to setup MFA for your System Administrators, using the Salesforce Authenticator app

-- Discuss what can potentially go awry after MFA is enabled for these privileged users
+- Discuss what can potentially go awry after MFA is enabled

 These instructions are specific to products built on the Salesforce platform: Sales and Service Cloud.

 MFA is available on these additional Platform Products: Analytics Cloud, B2B Commerce, Experience Cloud, Industries products (Consumer Goods Cloud, Financial Services Cloud, Government Cloud, Health Cloud, Manufacturing Cloud, Philanthropy Cloud), Marketing Cloud–Audience Studio, Marketing Cloud–Pardot, Platform, Salesforce Essentials, and Salesforce Field Service; and Salesforce Clouds / Products: B2C Commerce Cloud, Marketing Cloud–Datorama, Marketing Cloud–Email Studio, Mobile Studio, and Journey Builder.
 Other products hopefully supported mid-2021.

 External Logins (Partner / Customer) will not be required in the February 2022 enforcement, but are currently available nonetheless.
 These are Customers and Partners who log into Experience Cloud sites, e-commerce sites, help portals, and so forth.
 However, industries and other regulations may require MFA.

 Note: for these types of users, SMS verification will be accepted as MFA.